Manufacturing cosmic rays in the evolving dynamical states of galaxy clusters: Dynamical states and its connection to energy evolution

 \subsection{Virialisation and its connection to cluster energetics}

-In Section~\ref{dyna-stat} and \ref{virial-evol}, other than the mergers, we have devised another method of determining the dynamical phase of any galaxy cluster using virialisation as the yardstick.
+In Section~\ref{dyna-stat} and \ref{virial-evol}, other than the mergers, we have devised another method of determining the dynamical phase of galaxy clusters using virialisation as yardstick.
 Figure~\ref{stat}~and~\ref{radial-en-ratio} clearly indicate a difference in the dynamics of the clusters according to its state of virialisation.
-As discussed in the last paragraph of section~\ref{dyna-stat}, we have classified systems as virialised and non-virialised and further the non-virialised systems to HighPE and HighKE.
-We have already discussed in section~\ref{virial-evol}~and~\ref{dyn-phase} about how this categorisation helped us in understanding the energy evolution in individual clusters.
+As discussed in the last paragraph of Section~\ref{dyna-stat}, we have classified systems as virialised and non-virialised and further the non-virialised systems to HighPE and HighKE.
+We have already discussed in Section~\ref{virial-evol}~and~\ref{dyn-phase} about how this categorisation helped us in understanding the energy evolution in individual clusters.
 Further, we will try to use this method for distinguishing objects using the large sample set.

 We have noticed that the clusters in merging state gain high potential energy very rapidly.
-But, significant heating of the medium along with increment in kinetic energy happens in the post-merger phase when the medium tries to attain equilibrium through generation of shocks, a phenomenon called as `violent relaxation' \citep{Wise_2007ApJ}.
+But significant heating of the medium along with increment in kinetic energy happens in the post-merger phase when the medium tries to attain equilibrium through generation of shocks, a phenomenon called as `violent relaxation' \citep{Wise_2007ApJ}.
 Heating continues till the cluster again comes to relaxed state.
 This can be understood from the thermal X-ray emission shown in Figure~\ref{merg-phase}(f) and in a large sample in Figure~\ref{merg-no-merg}(f).
-Further, cosmic rays, the by product of shock acceleration becomes dominant only after a Gyr from the merger i.e. in the post-merger phase.
-Since, the central part of the cluster is the hottest, Mach number of the shock is usually low there i.e. below $\mathcal{M}=2$ (within $r_{1000}$).
+Further, CR acceleration, as by-product of shocks, sets in only after a Gyr from the merger i.e. in the post-merger phase.
+Since the central part of the cluster is the hottest, Mach number of the shock is usually low there i.e. below $\mathcal{M}=2$ (within $r_{1000}$).
 Shock becomes stronger beyond the cluster core where the medium is relatively colder.
-Most of the shocks with Mach number $\mathcal{M}=2-5$ are found between $r_{1000}$ and the virial radius (i.e. $r_{200}$) of the cluster (see Fig~\ref{mach}).
-This tells us that the thermalisation and particle acceleration actually takes place only in the post-merger phase (i.e. HighKE) indicating the introduction of a significant change in energy distribution in the ICM at post-merger compared to the virialised and merger phase(i.e. HighPE).
+Most of the shocks with Mach number $\mathcal{M}=2-5$ are found between $r_{1000}$ and the virial radius of the cluster (see Fig~\ref{fig:mach-CRF}(a)).
+This tells us that the thermalisation and particle acceleration actually takes place only in the post-merger phase (i.e. HighKE) indicating the introduction of a significant change in energy distribution in the ICM at post-merger compared to the virialised and to the merger phases (i.e. HighPE).